preddy727/AzureTerraformTemplates/README.md

 * [Access Tomcat webpage](#Access-the-tomcat-webpage)

-## Custom Ubuntu Tomcat with Packer
+## Custom Ubuntu Tomcat image with Packer
 ### [Back to Excercises](#exercises)

 Start Here by reading the following document on how to build an Azure build pipeline